-- 16.1 Public art has an important role in contributing to the visual interest of a site and character of an area, particularly within new developments.
+- 16.1.
+Public art has an important role in contributing to the visual interest of a site and character of an area, particularly within new developments.
+The Council has been successful in delivering public art and community led public art projects which is an important part of place-making and community connections and inclusion in establishing new communities. - 16.2.
 Public art will relate to the characteristics of the site, inspired by the historical context, geography or significant features within the site.
 The artwork will be site specific and contribute towards the public realm and community identity.
-This links to Adopted Local Plan Policy E1 which requires new development to be of a high quality design and local distinctiveness. - 16.2 Public Art can take a variety of forms, permanent or temporary and may be located in a variety of contexts, such as within areas of public open space or on community buildings.
+This links to Adopted Local Plan Policy E1 which requires new development to be of a high quality design and local distinctiveness. - 16.3.
+Public Art can take a variety of forms, permanent or temporary and may be located in a variety of contexts, such as within areas of public open space or on community buildings.
 The artwork can take the form of a focal point, way marker, gateway feature or a temporary installation.
 For example, at East Anton in Andover, developer contributions have funded public art including a sculpture which reflects the area's agricultural history.